 A Timeless Finnish Salmon Soup (Lohikeitto)

 Lohikeitto is more than a recipe.
 It’s a part of Finnish food culture.
 It is often served with Archipelago bread, rye bread, crisp bread, or rustic sourdough slices.
 My family’s recipe starts with a base of potatoes, carrots, leeks, and onions, all sautéed briefly in butter.
-Then, add fish stock and whole peppercorns, letting the vegetables simmer until nearly tender.
+Then, we add fish or vegetable stock and whole peppercorns, letting the vegetables simmer until nearly tender.
 After that, stir in cream and bring it back to a boil before adding cubed salmon.
 A touch of lemon juice brightens the flavor, and fresh dill and chives finish it off.

 Many home cooks vary the recipe depending on the season.
 Some add more cream for richness.
 Others use milk for a lighter broth.
-If you need a dairy-free version, use only fish stock.
+If you need a dairy-free version, use only fish or vegetable stock.
 It still turns out delicious and satisfying.

 How to Make Finnish Salmon Soup at Home